- Use Cases

 Reading time: 5 min

-In this blog post, Steven Adler from the Ocean Data Alliance examines the impact of coastal cities on the oceans.
-Steven introduces the concept of Smart Ocean Cities and demonstrates how they can help protect the oceans.
+What's the impact of coastal cities on the oceans?
+Steven Adler introduces us to the concept of Smart Ocean Cities and demonstrates how they can help protect the oceans.

 June 8 marks the World Oceans Day.
 The United Nations observes this day to remind everyone of the major role the oceans have in everyday life.
 There is no better time than today to reflect upon the role of data to help us create a better future for the oceans, which connect us all.